How to Analyze Your Games to Improve Your Opening Repertoire

 Automate Your Game Analysis

 ChessAtlas connects to your Lichess and Chess.com accounts and the deviation finder (included on the Plus and Premium plans) automatically detects where you left your repertoire.
-No more manual PGN exports — your opening mistakes are flagged instantly.
+No more manual PGN exports - your opening mistakes are flagged instantly, fed into your training queue with FSRS, and re-tested next session.
+The full analysis loop (import, deviation detection, drill) runs in the background while you keep playing.